How to Make More Money with Lyft

 Check and refill air pressure in your tires.
 Make sure transmission fluids, brake fluids, and coolants are at their ideal levels.
-Can’t keep track of all those things?
-Download an app like AUTOsist to remind you of essential maintenance tasks.

 Don’t want to do the work yourself?
 Take your vehicle in for regular tune-ups and let your mechanic know that you drive for a living.

 That’s the best way to ensure that you don’t get stranded on the road or end up without a car at all.

 9. Work for Food Delivery Apps When There are no Ride Requests

 Not getting any Lyft ride requests?
 Nothing on Uber either?
 Consider driving for an online food delivery app during rideshare downtimes.